Shinleon/computationTree/README.md

 -> '/' -> 'V' -> 'A' -> 'R' -> '(' -> '+' -> '2' -> ')' ->\
 ```

-This then is used to make a parseList stuct that converts each item into a
+This then is used to make a parseList stuct defined in parserDef.h,
-compNode struct (to be explained further down) and holds them in sequence.
+that converts each item into a compNode struct (to be explained further
+down) and holds them in sequence.

 The parseList for the example above would look like (using ' to surround
 variable name, nothing to surround floats, " to surround operators, and